po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/20-Stu_Client-Server/README.md

 ## Acceptance Criteria

-* It's done when I have isolated the existing code into the `client` and `server` folders.
+* It's done when I have moved the existing code into a new `client` folder.

+* It's done when I have created a simple express server in the `server` folder.

+* It's done when I have added a single static HTML route that serves the contents of the `client/dist/index.html` file.

 * It's done when I have installed the `concurrently` npm package at the root of the project.